OisinWrites/Rock-Beats-_/README.md

 - This was part of the issue and to circumvent it, one div has a click event
 - which changes a different div below that has no event listener.

+- Trying to create a form that saves its input to a var.
+After countless attempts
+- I've found the correct method.
+Documented below.

 ## Credits and Sources
 - StackOverflow.
 An example of random selection: https://stackoverflow.com/questions/4959975/generate-random-number-between-two-numbers-in-javascript